China is working on a new aircraft carrier fighter jet to replace J-15s

 Three weeks later, his colleague Cao Xianjian, believed to be in his 40s, was seriously injured as he tried to deal with the same problem on a J-15.
 It took him more than a year to recover.

-All J-15s were grounded for three months following the crashes, which undermined morale in the air force and navy.
+All J-15s were grounded for three months after the crashes, which undermined morale in the air force and navy.
 The navy called for an investigation after Zhang’s death, the sources said.

 “But the aviation experts at first refused to acknowledge that the J-15 has design problems,” one of the sources said.
 “They only agreed there were problems after Cao encountered the same trouble.”